Students and Social Media

 Participate and Connect

 We can’t wait to hear from you!
-Visit the College website or any of our social media sites and follow us on the ones that interest you the most.
-Let us know if you have any questions or what type of information you would like to see on our social media sites.
+Visit any of our social media sites and follow us on the ones that interest you the most.
+Let us know if you have any questions or what type of information you want to see on our social media sites.

 Utilize social media to connect with friends, family, and classmates.
 Social media provides a great opportunity for you to connect and engage with the world around you.